hannahreiling/CS1660-Final-Project/README.md

 - InvertedIndex.java
 	- Contains the algorithm to construct an Inverted Index; deployed as a JAR on GCP cluster

-Video link (containing execution and code walkthrough): https://vimeo.com/406983470 (new video link coming soon with hopefully better quality)
+Video link (containing execution and code walkthrough): https://youtu.be/bSPDf6GlEgg

 Items completed from "Project Grading Criteria" slide (no extra credit done):
 - First Java Application Implementation and Execution on Docker